kmaterna/InSAR_CGM_readers_writers/README.md

 ## CGM HDF5 to Mintpy HDF5 Time Series
 Converting a CGM HDF5 file into a MintPy timeseries file will produce:
 - a time series file in mintpy hdf5, in units of meters
-- grids stored as south-to-north array (no need to flip)
 - the most important metadata attached (reference pixel, reference image, grid sizes)

 To start, enter your favorite Python environment and make sure you have: